Talking About USC Financial Aid

 First-Year Students: February 11, 2022.

-Families should begin preparing as soon as possible, and start with the CSS Profile, which is available after October 1.
+Families should begin preparing as soon as possible, starting with the CSS Profile, which is available after October 1.

 The FAFSA is available after January 1.

 Community college students should be made aware of the CSS Profile requirement, as well as the need to file the FAFSA in a timely manner.
 USC needs time to determine eligibility for university need-based aid.

 We will request actual tax returns or supporting documentation only if necessary for verification.